 • Restaurants should take soda and other sugary drinks off of kids menus and menu boards.

-• State policymakers should oppose legislation limiting the ability of cities and counties to regulate, tax or otherwise enact legislation stronger than state laws related to children’s health and healthy communities.
+• State policymakers should oppose legislation limiting the ability of cities, counties, and towns to advance health equity through regulation, taxation, or legislation related to children’s health and healthy communities.

-• State policymakers should support the repeal of existing state laws limiting the ability of cities and counties to regulate, tax or otherwise enact legislation stronger than state law related to children’s health and healthy communities.
+• State policymakers should support the repeal of existing state laws limiting the ability of localities to advance health equity through regulation, taxation, or legislation related to children’s health and healthy communities.

 Centers for Disease Control and Prevention